albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 the airport and navaid search.
 See :doc:`SEARCH` for information about search filters and buttons.

 A search field ``Airport Ident`` allows to search entries having either a matching destination or departure airport.
-The fields ``Departure Airport Ident`` and ``Destination Airport Ident`` allow to search exactly for departure and destination airports or combinations.
+The fields ``Departure Airport Ident`` and ``Destination Airport Ident`` allow to search exactly for departure and destination airports or combinations of these.

 Additional context menu items and buttons allow adding, editing, and deleting of logbook entries as well as saving or loading the attached flight plan or track.